Zudoku

 Scraping jobs or test suites often run in short, irregular bursts:

-• Browsers scale to zero when idle, cutting infrastructure waste.
+• Browsers use scale-to-zero when idle, cutting infrastructure waste.

 • Pay only for the seconds of actual execution.